MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-overview.md

 For devices in China, the experience is a little different as you'll need to [download ARCore from specific, supported app stores in China](https://developers.google.com/ar/discover/supported-devices#android_china).

+#### For iOS (Apple) devices

 For iOS devices, MR is supported on specific hardware with ARKit.
 See the [list of iOS devices supported for MR at the bottom of the Apple augmented reality website](https://www.apple.com/augmented-reality/).

 ### Enable the mixed reality features for each app

-For each app you create, you need to enable the MR features:
+For each app you create, you need to enable the MR features.
+This should be enabled by default, but if it isn't or you've turned it off, you can enable the features as follows:

-1. Open the app for editing in Power Apps Studio at [https://preview.create.powerapps.com](https://preview.create.powerapps.com).
+1. Open the app for editing in Power Apps Studio at [https://create.powerapps.com](https://preview.create.powerapps.com).

 2. Select **File** from the top menu.